bcollazo/catanatron/RESULTS_LOG.md

   for all branches, instead of branch-node => mcts result).
 It didn't win games, but there seemed to be VP improvement from 2 VP avg to 5 VP avg, in 100 games.

-- A heuristic player plays better than WeightedRandom (but we have a memory leak)
+- A heuristic player plays better than WeightedRandom (but we have a memory leak).
+  Memory leak was due to @functools.lru with copied boards.

 - Simple MiniMax Algorithm takes too long... ~20segs per decision, which makes for 30 min games.
 Even if de-bugged the implementation seems pretty slow.
+  As such, alpha-pruning doesnt seem wont help much (even if cuts time by half).

 - Using PyPy (removing TF and other Python 3.9 features), speeds up playing random games by around 33%s.
 (1000s games w/CPython3.9 took 2m52s and 1000s games w/PyPy3.7 took 1m52s).

+- Looked at RL Python Frameworks. keras-rl doesn't work with TF2.0, same with stable-baselines.
+Many undocumented or hard to use.
+Best one seems to be tensorforce.
+TF-Agents seems possible, but pretty raw API right now.
+  Hard to use tensorforce because not clear how to specify Rep B mixed model.

 ## Future Work:

+- Attempt DQN Tutorial with TF2.0 Summary Module, to see progress.
+If works, adapt to Catan-DQN Tutorial.

+- Paperspace: Dockerfile: Install catanatron, and Pipenv dependencies, so that we can experiment/play.py, have a Game in the Overview.ipyn and run a catan-dqn.py job faster (should only do when can confirm Data and DQN approach improves...).

+- Simplify problem.
+Learn 1v1.
+Simplify ROBBER_ACTIONS to "Play Knight" to player with most points.

+- Learn from offline MCTS data, using Rep B. (Seems slow to generate MCTS labeled data).

+- Use tensorforce (since TF2.0 compatible and DQN Agent will be bug-free).
+  Seems hard because API is not too easy.

+- Learn an offline DQN (using VPs) with Rep B. That is, use Reward as label ( so that early moves don't get a 1)

+- Separate immutable state from Board (Map?), so that copying is a lot faster, and can cache functions (say node-production) globally (across game copies).

 - Consider implementing AlphaBetaPruning to speed up game.
 Although it seems speedup at best might be 1/2 the time, which still doesn't cut it.
   Unless we speed up game copying...

-- Do a Data Audit to ensure no data bugs on Rep B.
-  - Write some tests on data output.
-- Learn an offline DQN (using VPs) with Rep B. That is, use Reward as label ( so that early moves don't get a 1
-  )
-- Attempt an Classical Chess mini-max value function approach (with Heuristics).

 - Actually use MCTS result to improve network.
 Do online so that we can see progress.